m-e-h/theme-claim/README.md

 For testing:
 * Clone or drop the theme-claim folder into the root of your theme.
 * Look at `/conf.json` and make sure it matches your current theme data exactly _(this is the data you're wanting to change)_.

+Then you can run it by either:
 * In the terminal, from the theme-claim directory, run `yarn start` or `npm start`.

+or

+* add `"rename": "node theme-claim",` to your theme's package.json `"scripts":` and run `yarn rename`.